openearth/react/README.md

 * Id_morphology_YYYY.tiff: Geotiff file resulting from the subtraction between the flood extent of a year YYYY and the flood extent of a year before representing -1 for the accretion, 0 for no change, and 1 for erosion in rivers in a year.
 * Id_morphology_yyyy_YYYY.tiff: Geotiff file resulting from the subtraction between the flood extent of the end year YYYY and -the flood extent of the start year yyyy of a period of analysis, representing -1 for the accretion, 0 for no change, and 1 for erosion in rivers in a period of analysis.

+### FPZ

 ## Contact
-For further enquiries regarding the use of the software, please approach the following developers: Mario Fuentes Monjaraz (Mario.FuentesMonjaraz@deltares.nl) and Robyn Gwee (Robyn.Gwee@deltares.nl).
+For further enquiries regarding the use of the software, please approach the following developers: Mario Fuentes Monjaraz (Mario.FuentesMonjaraz@deltares.nl), Robyn Gwee (Robyn.Gwee@deltares.nl) and Natasha Flores (Natasha.Flores@deltares.nl).
 The REACT tool has been developed with support from the Deltares Water Resources Strategic Research Programme.